 What Is Sandifer’s Syndrome?

 The complaint of the upper gastrointestinal tract with neural indicators is what is referred to as Sandifer Syndrome.
 It can be observed in infants, young babies and adolescents.
 Sandifer syndrome is an unusual condition that can be found in children of ages 18-24 months.
 It results in strange neck movements that look similar to a seizure.
-This condition is actually caused by acute acid reflux or GERD which is also known as gastro-oesophageal reflux disease.
+This condition is actually caused by acute acid reflux or GERD which is also known as gastro-esophageal reflux disease.

 What Causes Sandifer Syndrome?

 The medical practitioners are not too sure about the real cause behind Sandifer Syndrome.
-But it is believed to be an issue related to the lower oesophagus that heads to stomach, together which can result in GERD.
+But it is believed to be an issue related to the lower esophagus that heads to stomach, together which can result in GERD.
 This is indicated by discomfort in throat or chest pain.
 All the movements that are related to Sandifer Syndrome are basically a child’s reaction to any pain or can even be a way to ease the discomfort that is caused.

-What Are The Symptoms Of Sandifer Syndrome?
+What Are The Symptoms of Sandifer Syndrome?

 Seizure symptoms are often mistaken to be the symptoms of Sandifer’s syndrome.
 The main symptoms are the reflex neck movements and wriggling muscle retrenchment, these are the reasons due to which the children arch their backs.
 Other symptoms are as follows:

-• Abrupt head and neck movement to one side, with the legs facing the opposite side.
+- Abrupt head and neck movement to one side, with the legs facing the opposite side.

-• Babbling sounds and consistent pneumonia
+- Babbling sounds and consistent pneumonia

-• Irregular eye movements and nodding of the head
+- Irregular eye movements and nodding of the head

-• Vomiting issues and persistent irritation
+- Vomiting issues and persistent irritation

-• Trouble while sleeping and bad weight gain
+- Trouble while sleeping and bad weight gain

-• Choking hazards, breathlessness and eating slowly
+- Choking hazards, breathlessness and eating slowly

-How To Diagnose Sandifer Syndrome?
+How to Diagnose Sandifer Syndrome?

 In case of any of the symptoms mentioned above, it is best to seek medical help.